 How We're Organized

 MassDEP's Commissioner is appointed by the Secretary of Energy & Environmental Affairs, with the Governor's advice and consent.
-The Managers reporting directly to the Commissioner include:
+The Commissioner's direct reports include:

 - Chief of Staff